 Not Your Average JRPG

 As a fan of anime, you might think I am also a fan of Japanese RPGs.
 Yet—though I have deeply loved a handful of JRPGs and enjoyed the soundtracks of many more—RPGs, in general, are a bad genre for me.
 With their sheer length, formulaic storytelling, and repetitive grinding, it takes a very special JRPG to grip me enough to see it through to the end.

 Dark Chronicle was one such game.
 As an action-RPG with no small influence from The Legend of Zelda, the tone and aesthetics are not dissimilar to other timey-wimey anime adventures, filled with dorky heroes, sentimental music, and dramatic villains (or maybe dramatic heroes, dorky music and sentimental villains—mix and match to taste).

-There is no surprise that the same team would go on to develop Dragon Quest VIII several years later.
-Dark Chronicle delivers the flavour of Shonen Jump and/or Saturday-morning sorts of adventures with aplomb: there are steampunky mechas, floating castles, fairy-tale forests, and an evil clown besides—all wrapped up in a time travelling narrative that, though not as intricate as Chrono Trigger, is represented mechanically through the player’s interaction with the world (more on that below).
+No surprise, then, that the same team would go on to develop Dragon Quest VIII several years later.
+Dark Chronicle delivers the flavour of Shonen Jump and/or Saturday-morning sorts of adventures with aplomb: steampunky mechas, floating castles, fairy-tale forests, and an evil clown besides—all wrapped up in a time travelling narrative that, though not as intricate as Chrono Trigger, is represented mechanically through the player’s interaction with the world (more on that below).